 - All contractors, and their subcontractors, working on Company easements shall maintain the following types of insurance policies and minimum limits of coverage.
 All insurance certificates carried by Contractor and Grantee shall include the following statement: "Kinder Morgan and its affiliated or subsidiary companies are named as additional insured on all above policies (except Worker's Compensation) and waiver of subrogation in favor of Kinder Morgan and its affiliated or subsidiary companies, their respective directors, officers, agents and employees applies as required by written contract."

-Contractor shall furnish Certificates of insurance evidencing insurance coverage prior to commencement of work and shall provide thirty (30) days notice prior to the termination or cancellation of any policy. - Statutory Coverage Workers' Compensation Insurance in accordance with the laws of the states where the work is to be performed.
-If Contractor performs work on the adjacent on navigable waterways Contractor shall furnish a certificate of insurance showing compliance with the provisions of the Federal Longshoreman's and Harbor Workers' Compensation - Employer's Liability Insurance, with limits of not less than \$1,000,000 per occurrence and \$1,000,000 disease each - Commercial General Liability Insurance with a combined single limit of not less than \$2,000,000 per occurrence and in the - aggregate.
-All policies shall include coverage for blanket contractual liability assumed.
+Contractor shall furnish Certificates of Insurance evidencing insurance coverage prior to commencement of work and shall provide thirty (30) days notice prior to the termination or cancellation of any policy. - Statutory Coverage Workers' Compensation Insurance in accordance with the laws of the states where the work is to be performed.
+If Contractor performs work on the adjacent on navigable waterways Contractor shall furnish a certificate of insurance showing compliance with the provisions of the Federal Longshoreman's and Harbor Workers' Compensation - 2.
+Employer's Liability Insurance, with limits of not less than \$1,000,000 per occurrence and \$1,000,000 disease each employee. - Commercial General Liability Insurance with a combined single limit of not less than \$2,000,000 per occurrence and in the aggregate.
+All policies shall include coverage for blanket contractual liability assumed. - aggregate.
+All policies shall include coverage for branker contractual liability assumed.

 Comprehensive Automobile Liability Insurance with a combined single limit of not less than \$1,000,000.
-If necessary, the policy shall be endorsed to provide contractual liability coverage. - pointy shall be emotived to increase Liability Insurance with combined bodily injury, including passengers, and property damage liability single limits of not less than \$5,000,000 each occurrence. - Contractor's Pollution Liability Insurance this coverage shall be maintained in force for the full period of this agreement with available limits of not less then \$2,000,000 per occurrence. - Pollution Legal Liability Insurance this coverage must be maintained in a minimum amount of \$5,000,000 per occurrence.
+If necessary, the policy shall be endorsed to provide contractual liability coverage.

+If necessary Comprehensive Automote Aircraft Liability Insurance with combined bodily injury, including passengers, and property damage liability single limits of not less than \$5,000,000 each occurrence.

+Contractor's Pollution Liability Insurance this coverage shall be maintained in force for the full period of this agreement with - available limits of not less then \$2,000,000 per occurrence. - Pollution Legal Liability Insurance this coverage must be maintained in a minimum amount of \$5,000,000 per occurrence.